JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2025-06-11-Coral-Aging-ncRNAs.md

 grep -A 1 -Ff mcap_age_noncoding_transcripts_ids_modified.txt mcap_age_lncRNA_candidates.fasta | sed '/^--$/d' > mcap_age_lncRNA_putative.fasta
 ```

+- extract putative lncrna from gtf
+- filter fasta and gtf by seqs identified by blast
+- gtf to bed

 To remove potential contimation from rRNAs or tRNAs, download rfam database and blast putative lncRNAs against it.
 In the scripts folder: `nano rfam_blast.sh`

 ```